GrigorovBore/serverwatch-py-lab/README.md

 ## Project Overview

 **serverwatch-py-lab** is a personal learning project where I'm building a small Python application to practice a complete DevOps workflow.
-The application collects basic Linux system metrics and is developed on Windows, containerized with Docker, and deployed to a self-hosted Ubuntu server.
+The application collects basic Linux system metrics and is developed on Windows, and deployed to a self-hosted Ubuntu server.

 ---